opendocsg/slw-judgments-backfill/2013_SGHC/report.md

 **_General deterrence_**

 20     The Prosecution argued that the DJ failed to give sufficient consideration to the principle of general deterrence.
-In _Public Prosecutor v Law Aik Meng_ [2007] 2 SLR(R) 814, the court held at [24] that:
+In _Public Prosecutor v Law Aik Meng_ <span class="citation">[2007] 2 SLR(R) 814</span>, the court held at [24] that:

- General deterrence aims to educate and deter other like-minded members of the general public by making an example of a particular offender: Meeran bin Mydin v PP [1998] 1 SLR(R) 522 at [9] (“ Meeran bin Mydin ”).
+ General deterrence aims to educate and deter other like-minded members of the general public by making an example of a particular offender: Meeran bin Mydin v PP <span class="citation">[1998] 1 SLR(R) 522</span> at [9] (“ Meeran bin Mydin ”).
 Premeditated offences aside, there are many other situations where general deterrence assumes significance and relevance.
 These may relate to the type and/or circumstances of a particular offence.
 Some examples of the types of offences, which warrant general deterrence are:

  (a) Offences against or relating to public institutions, such as the courts, the police and the civil service...